 2. Benozzo Gozzoli, Madonna of the Girdle, c1450

 The Madonna of the Girdle was one such commission, painted for the church of San Fortunato in the Umbrian town of Montefalco around 1450.
 The Madonna hands down to girdle from her seat in heaven to the ever-sceptical St Thomas in the terrestrial realm below, material proof that she had bodily ascended into the celestial sphere.
-The elegant faces, delicate contouring and stunning glittering gold leaf all provide beautiful testament to Gozzoli’s skill.
+The elegant faces, delicate contouring, and stunning glittering gold leaf all provide a beautiful testament to Gozzoli’s skill.

 3. Melozzo da Forli - Sixtus IV appoints Bartolomeo Platina Prefect of the Vatican Library, c1477

 Not all of the finest paintings in the Vatican Pinacoteca are strictly religious in nature.
 An absolute masterpiece of probing psychological portraiture, Melozzo da Forli’s depiction of the moment Pope Sixtus IV appointed Bartolomeo Platina to the position of the newly founded Vatican Library’s first Prefect is one of the most vivid windows into the refined world of the Papal Renaissance court in existence.
-The heavily jowled Pope is seated on the far right, as the humanist Platina kneeling before him is poised to receive the official confirmation of his commission.
+The heavily jowled Pope is seated on the far right, as the humanist Platina, kneeling before him, is poised to receive the official confirmation of his commission.

 4. Leonardo da Vinci, St Jerome in the Wilderness, c1482